benjaminkzm/cs122-project/README.md

 Price Tracker and Deal Finder – Monitor game prices, track historical trends, and alert users when discounts are available.

-Multiplayer Game Matchmaking Insights – Analyze matchmaking wait times, identify peak hours, and assess player distribution.

 # Interface Plan

-Web-based dashboard (Flask or Streamlit) with interactive visualizations.
+Web-based dashboard (Flask or Streamlit) or Desktop GUI (PyQt or Tkinter) with interactive visualizations.

 Users can select a game to view real-time and historical data.